The world loves its share of Beethoven, driving BMWs and consuming Black Forest cake. German products are definitely in demand. But what about movies?

 This truly impressive piece of work by Bernd Eichinger is about the extremist left-wing group RAF which terrorized West Germany in the 1970s.
-The script was based on the book about the RAF with the same title, by Stefan Aust.
-The film tells the story about the beginnings of RAF, the murders and other activities of its most prominent members, their arrest and suicides.
+The script was based on a book about the RAF by Stefan Aust.
+The film tells the story about the beginnings of the terror group, the murders and other activities of its most prominent members, their arrest and suicides.
 The acting job delivered by people like Martina Gedeck, Johanna Wokalek, Moritz Bleibtreu and many others is nothing less than stunning.
 So is the entire motion picture.

 CHRISTIANE F. (‘Christiane F. – Wir Kinder vom Bahnhof Zoo’), 1981